 - Christmas Carol Karaoke: Have a lively bunch at the office?
 Then you might want to rent a karaoke machine and see who knows how to sing some Christmas songs!

 - Secret Santa: This is another perfect gift game for an office.
 Everyone’s names go into a hat to be drawn out by another, and whoever you draw out of the hat is who you buy a gift for.
 It’s fun!
 Be sure to set a fair dollar amount.
 In most cases, gifts should be $25 or lower.

-- Wrapping Relay: Great for an office party, everyone will get into teams of three or four and have an assembly-line style race!
+- Wrapping Relay: This one's great for an office party; everyone will get into teams of three or four and have an assembly-line-style race!
 Each person on any given team will be responsible for one task: Cutting the wrapping paper, wrapping, taping, or tying the ribbon.
 One “present” must be finished before another is started by the team.
-Wrap things from around the office such as staplers, tape dispensers, reams of paper, etc. Which team will wrap the most in five minutes?
+Wrap things from around the office, such as staplers, tape dispensers, reams of paper, etc. Which team will wrap the most in five minutes?

-- Santa Has a Heart On: Using a large picture of Santa, draw a heart on santa, anywhere you want, then the whole picture will be covered with sticky notes.
+- Santa Has a Heart On: Using a large picture of Santa, draw a heart on Santa anywhere you want, then the whole picture will be covered with sticky notes.
 Each person should take turns taking off one sticky note at a time until they reveal the heart on Santa!
-Winner gets a candy cane rod!
+The winner gets a candy cane rod!

 Be sure to choose Christmas party games that are appropriate for all of the ages that will be present or plan separate games or activities that will be carried out simultaneously.
 However you decide to do it, it will be a great time for all!